ikhebgeenaccount/RiotAPIMiner/README.md

 	fetcher.registerFilter(new GamemodeFilter("ARAM_5x5"));
 	// Then, run the Fetcher
 	fetcher.run();
 	// Now, in our "result.csv" file we will find 15000 ARAMs

-#### Creating your own Filters

-To create your own Filter you can create a class that implements the Filter interface.

 ### Formatting